10 Essential Strategies to Boost Workplace Productivity

 - It’s important to set ambitious yearly goals.
-However, breaking down these goals into divisions and shorter time periods will boost productivity as smaller goals are met and the sense of accomplishment grows.
+Therefore, breaking down these goals into divisions and shorter time periods will boost productivity.
+As a result, smaller goals are met and the sense of accomplishment grows.
 This strategy also allows you to track and measure your productivity more precisely.

 Encourage every employee to start their day by creating a list of critical goals they must achieve by day’s end.
 Breaking up tasks and organizing your day ensures efficient time management and high productivity levels.

 - Granted this strategy may not suit all businesses, but when done right, it does wonders for productivity.
-Every week, allocate half a day for each employee to work on a project that excites them (of course it must be relevant to your business).
+Every week, allocate half a day for each employee to work on a project that excites them.
 They’ll take greater ownership over their role and work harder as a result.
 Some of their ideas may even be the new direction your business needs.

 - Two of the greatest motivators are respect and recognition.
 Regular and constructive feedback provides these as well as directly improving employee productivity by helping them learn from mistakes.
 If you provide feedback consistently, even the lowest level employee will feel valued.

 - Allow time for regular team building and bonding activities.
-Creating a positive group identity not only improves workplace happiness but will see a sense of horizontal accountability emerge in which employees will go the extra mile not only for their superiors but also for each other.
+Creating a positive group identity improves workplace happiness.
+It creates a sense of horizontal accountability emerge.
+This will push employees to go the extra mile not only for their superiors but also for each other.

-- Simply recognizing that employees have families, friends and a million other things going on in their lives ensures you and your senior staff won’t become over-demanding.
-Increasingly, many organizations are ‘going the extra mile’ for their staff by providing support services.
+- Employers need to recognize that employees have families, friends and a million other things going on in their lives.
+This will ensure you and your senior staff won’t become over-demanding.
+Many organizations are ‘going the extra mile’ for their staff by providing support services.
 In return, the employee ‘goes the extra mile’ for your business.